darkyin87/google_places_api/README.md

 # google_places_api
-A simple python script to find which businesses are open
+A simple python script to find which business are open